MRtrix3/mrtrix3/docs/fixel_based_analysis/ss_fibre_density_cross-section.rst

   dwidenoise <input_dwi> <output_dwi>

-Note that this denoising step *must* be performed prior to any other image pre-processing: any form of image interpolation (e.g. re-gridding images following motion correction) will invalidate the statistical properties of the image data that are exploited by ``dwidenoise``, and make the denoising process prone to errors.
+Note that this denoising step *must* be performed prior to any other image pre-processing: any form of image interpolation (e.g. re-gridding images following motion correction) will invalidate the statistical properties of the image data that are exploited by :ref:`dwidenoise`, and make the denoising process prone to errors.
 Therefore this process is applied as the very first step.

 2. DWI general pre-processing